Solution vials lined up and a medical syringe.

 2. How does maintenance dosing vary for different conditions treated with Cimzia?

-Maintenance dosing differs by condition: for Crohn’s disease, it’s 400 mg every four weeks; for rheumatoid arthritis and psoriatic arthritis, it’s either 200 mg every two weeks or 400 mg every four weeks; and for plaque psoriasis, it’s 400 mg every two weeks.
+According to UCB and the prescribing information, maintenance dosing differs by condition: for Crohn’s disease, it’s 400 mg every four weeks.
+Meanwhile, inject Cimzia for rheumatoid arthritis and psoriatic arthritis: 200 mg every two weeks or 400 mg every four weeks.
+Inject Cimzia for plaque psoriasis, 400 mg every two weeks.

 3. Are there any specific dosage adjustments for elderly patients or those with renal impairment?

-Elderly patients follow the same dosing regimen as the general population but should be monitored closely due to potential comorbidities.
-No specific dosage adjustments are recommended for individuals with renal impairment, but they also need careful monitoring for adverse effects.
+Elderly patients follow the same treatment dosing regimen as the general population, but should be monitored closely due to potential comorbidities.
+No specific or typical dosages to adjust are recommended for individuals with renal impairment.
+However, they also need careful monitoring for adverse side effects.

 References